THE EPISCOPAL CITY, A UNIQUE URBAN BRICK BUILDING

 Brick is the architectural signature of the Episcopal City.
 It creates a unique urban appearance.
-It marks its identity, its particularity, thanks to its palette of colours which vary according to the light, shades of red, pink, ochre.
-This brick was used in the Middle Ages to build an urban ensemble which is now exemplary but also the only heritage in Europe of this style of architecture.
-Manufactured on site from earth from the Tarn river bed, this material is omnipresent in both religious and civil architecture.
-The Cathedral and the Berbie Palace are among the largest brick constructions in the world.
+The beauty of this city changes according to the light: shades of red, pink and ochre.
+The brick used in the Middle Ages to create this Episcopal City is extraodinary and is unique in Europe.
+Built with mud from the Tarn river bed, this material is omnipresent in both religious and civil architecture.
+The Cathedral and the Berbie Palace are amongst the largest brick constructions in the world.

 AN EPISCOPAL CITY, 4 MEDIEVAL DISTRICTS

-- Castelviel, facing the cathedral’s bell tower is the cradle of the city.
-With its small squares surrounded by medieval half-timbered houses, with open-roofed attics, it’s worthy of a postcard:
+- Facing the Cathedral’s bell tower, Castelviel is the cradle of the city.
+With its small squares surrounded by medieval half-timbered houses and open-roofed attics, it’s worthy of being a picture-postcard.

-- the Castelnau, picturesque district with broad and straight streets, it is the symbol of the modern subdivision of the city in the 12th century.
-The Maison du Vieil Alby, near rue Toulouse-Lautrec, home of the Albi Heritage Association, is one of its emblems.
+- Castelnau, the picturesque district with broad, straight streets, is the symbol of the modern subdivision during the 12th century.
+The Maison du Vieil Alby, home of the Albi Heritage Association, epitomises this district.

-- the ring-shaped or wheel-shaped Saint-Salvi district surrounds the Saint-Salvi collegiate church and the cloister.
-This is a remarkable ensemble erected in the 11th century, combining Romanesque and Gothic architecture.
+- The circular shaped Saint-Salvi district surrounds the Saint-Salvi Collegiate Church and Cloister.
+This remarkable ensemble, erected in the 11th century, combines Romanesque and Gothic architecture.

-- the Coombs and banks of the Tarn whose Pont-vieux, built around 1035 - 1040 was the key to commercial prosperity in the Middle Ages and an important defensive asset, particularly during the 14th century and the 100 years war.
-It is one of the oldest bridges in France.
+- The Coombs and banks of the Tarn offer a magnificent view of the Pont Vieux (one of the oldest bridges in France, built around 1035 - 1040).
+This bridge was the key to commercial prosperity in the Middle Ages and was an important defensive asset, particularly during the 14th century and the Hundred Years' War.

 VISIT THE EPISCOPAL CITY

-On foot, follow the heritage trails though the historic centre, stroll from square to square through an urban maze, where you can feed your curiosity.
-A visit to the historic centre on foot is easy to do, going from one district to another, one bank to the other.
-You will fall under the spell of Albi, the Episcopal City.
+Following the heritage trails through the historical centre, stolling from square to square through an urban maze, you can feed your curiosity.
+A visit of the historic centre by foot is easy, going from one district to another and one bank to the other.
+You will surely fall under the spell of the Episcopal City of Albi!